basho/rfc/open/query_access_paths_RFC.md

 An example of this is a query containing an ORDER BY clause - the data returned from all the vnodes must be subject to a final sort in a co-ordinating node - so there is no streaming execution path.
 The no of records of the dataset to be returned tends asymptotically to the number of records in the bucket as the cardinality of the field on which the GROUP BY is being executed increases.

-This type of memory-to-disk-spill shall be refered to as a **temporary table** - an on-disk data structure which is not queryable directly by the end user - it is merely an artifact used in the fulfillment of a pre-existing query.
+This type of memory-to-disk-spill shall be referred to as a **temporary table** - an on-disk data structure which is not queryable directly by the end user - it is merely an artifact used in the fulfillment of a pre-existing query.

-The existance of such a facility however, opens up the possibility of such a table which is queryable - this shall be refered to as a **snapshot table**.
+The existence of such a facility however, opens up the possibility of such a table which is queryable - this shall be referred to as a **snapshot table**.

 Temporary and snapshot tables work by creating a leveldb table on a single physical riak node - the same node as the query coordinator process, and persisting interim data into that whilst the query executes - and then applying a finalise query to that table to return the relevant results to the end-user: